 “As is typical, the benefits of computer aided design and BIM [building information modeling] are truly realized under conditions of change,” Benner said.
 “Our production package [comprised] a variety of home configurations, including a three- and a four-bedroom package.
 The mix was in flux within one week of our production build days, affecting our material quantities and destination locations.
 The powerful analysis tools allowed us the flexibility to respond to our changing production package.”

-Whereas previous projects relied on manual estimating and coordination techniques, which resulted in inaccuracies in quantities and increases in field corrections, the use of BIM allowed quantities of materials to be accurately estimated, thereby minimizing waste.
+Whereas previous projects relied on manual estimating and coordination techniques, which resulted in inaccuracies in quantities and increases in field corrections, according to Greg Scott, a waste management expert, the use of BIM allowed quantities of materials to be accurately estimated, thereby minimizing waste.
 In addition, coordination of the volunteer effort was optimized through advanced preparation and efficient site usage, as well as logistics for shipping the assembled components.

 Though simple in appearance, these homes are highly functional and a huge step toward a better life for the new homeowner.
 (Courtesy of Mark E. Benner, AIA, and Megan Engle.)

 Although it would not have been impossible to complete the homes without ArchiCAD’s BIM, Benner believes it would have been much more difficult.
 “We definitely were using [BIM] to be able to maximize our efforts in terms of doing quantity takeoffs on the project and coordinating the loading trucks and getting all those things delivered to … and installed in the right spot.

 “Our improvements between our June and November trips were dramatic,” he said.
 “Using the same number of volunteers and building days, our volunteers built two home packages for the June trip and six home packages for the November trip.”